 View of linear earthwork at Magheracar.
-(Photo I.A.C.
-Ltd.)

-small pit with a linear flue-like gully several metres long.
+(Photo IAC Ltd) long.
 Burnt clay found in the pit may represent the remains of a collapsed furnace superstructure.

-early medieval

-Magheracar trackway

-A brushwood trackway across the bogland immediately south of the Neolithic chert scatter was initially thought to have been associated with the prehistoric settlement, however, radiocarbon dating of some wood samples suggests a felling date of the 5th to 7th-centuries AD.
+It was dated AD 350 - 560. early medieval Magheracar trackway A brushwood trackway across the bogland immediately south of the Neolithic chert scatter was initially thought to have been associated with the prehistoric settlement, however, radiocarbon dating of some wood samples suggests a felling date of the 5th to 7th-centuries AD.
 Axe marks showed that the brushwood was deliberately felled and the timbers were laid down horizontally to form a trackway, or a platform, leading out to the edge of the body of water that may have been present at the time.
-Perhaps it was used as a landing or a platform from which to fish or hunt waterfowl.

-medieval

-Tobershannon holy well

-This well was marked on the 1836 Ordnance Survey map as Tobershannon but was not located during the main County Donegal Archaeological Survey in 1983.
+Perhaps it was used as a landing or a platform from which to fish or hunt waterfowl. medieval Tobershannon holy well This well was marked on the 1836 Ordnance Survey map as Tobershannon but was not located during the main County Donegal Archaeological Survey in 1983.
 Fieldwork re-discovered the well, and archaeological excavation revealed a number of large, rough-hewn uncoursed, unbonded stones placed in a sub-circular D-shape around the mouth of a natural spring.
 A low spread of rounded stones around the well was probably constructed to provide a dry and level surface to stand on and also may have provided some structural stability.
 The holy well has been preserved in situ, facilitated by a minor design change of the road embankment in this area.

-Ballyhanna medieval church and cemetery

-Ballyhanna.

-Human skeletal remains were discovered in a green field on the outskirts of Ballyshannon during the test excavations in 2001.
+Ballyhanna medieval church and cemetery Human skeletal remains were discovered in a green field on the outskirts of Ballyshannon during the test excavations in 2001.
 Subsequent excavation on the site in Ballyhanna townland revealed the foundations of a

-View of the church uncovered at
+View of the church uncovered at Ballyhanna.